The Music Centre offers individual lessons by accredited teachers from beginner to advanced levels. Lessons are available in:

 In most cases, awards are made at the beginning of the academic year following competitive auditions at the start of the semester.
 They are open to any current student at the University, with the exception of vocal scholarships which are not open to first-year students.

-Students who wish to apply should come to the Music Centre office during Orientation Week to book a convenient audition time.
+Students who wish to apply should book an audition time by visiting the Music Centre office or online during Orientation Week.

 No student will be awarded more than one scholarship in any one discipline (i.e. singing or one particular instrument).